 48 Hours in Bisbee

-Celebrate your first night in town at Café Roka, where chef Rod Kass uses locally sourced ingredients to create seasonal dishes.
-Pair your meal with an Arizona vintage from Sand Reckoner Vineyards, Dos Cabezas WineWorks or Callaghan Vineyards.
+Who knew learning about copper mining could work up such an appetite?
+Enjoy fine dining at Café Roka, where chef Rod Kass uses locally sourced ingredients to create seasonal dishes.
+Pair your meal with an Arizona vintage from Sand-Reckoner Vineyards, Dos Cabezas WineWorks or Callaghan Vineyards.

 After dinner, take a stroll to the Bisbee Grand Saloon, located inside the historic Bisbee Grand Hotel.
 Enjoy a nightcap (or two) while you take in the saloon's 100-year history—best reflected in the antique back bar, which dates to the 1880s.

-Who knew learning about copper mining could work up such an appetite?
-Make your way to Screaming Banshee Pizza, a cozy-cool pizza joint housed in a former gas station, and try the Thai Me Up, Thai Me Down, made with mango chutney, satay chicken, mozzarella, red onion, black sesame seeds, shredded carrots and crushed peanuts.
+Celebrate your last night in town with at Screaming Banshee Pizza, a cozy-cool pizza joint housed in a former gas station, and try the Thai Me Up, Thai Me Down, made with mango chutney, satay chicken, mozzarella, red onion, black sesame seeds, shredded carrots and crushed peanuts.

-Old Bisbee Ghost Tour hosts a variety of tours that tell the haunted tales of the town's history.
-Go on a family-friendly walking tour through Old Bisbee's Main Street, or hunt for ghosts using EMF detectors on a paranormal-experience tour.
+It's now time for another take on spirits as you join Old Bisbee Ghost Tour, which hosts a variety of tours that tell the haunted tales of the town's history.
+Go on a family-friendly walking tour through Old Bisbee's Main Street, or hunt for ghosts using EMF detectors on a paranormal experience tour.
 There's even a haunted pub crawl where you'll sip your way through Bisbee's spookiest bars.

 Cap a fun-filled day with a cocktail at Room 4 Bar, located at the Silver King Hotel.
 The hotel room-turned-bar has only four seats, making it "Arizona's smallest bar."
 Order a drink, then enjoy live entertainment performed by local musicians.